-CHICAGO - Oracle Corp. president Mark Hurd today tried to paint a picture of a company committed to keeping one leg firmly in the world of entrenched HR systems while striding confidently into cloud human capital management
+CHICAGO - Oracle Corp. president Mark Hurd today tried to paint a picture of a company committed to keeping one leg firmly in the world of entrenched HR systems while striding confidently into cloud human capital management and advanced tools such as big data workforce analytics and social recruiting.

 Speaking at the HR Technology Conference in Chicago to an audience of HR managers, IT professionals and vendors -- one that by show of hands contained around 100 of his claimed 18,000 HR customers -- Hurd touted the modular approach possible with Oracle’s emerging Fusion human capital management (HCM) line and the choice of on-premises, private cloud and Software as a Service (SaaS) HCM deployment.